FlowFuse/website/src/_includes/core-nodes/trigger-use-case.md

-## What is the Trgger Node in Node-RED?
+## What is the Trigger Node in Node-RED?

-The Trigger node in Node-RED allows for the initiation and repetition of messages at specified intervals, offering precise control over when messages are sent, their recurrence frequency, and optional delays.
+The Trigger node in Node-RED facilitates the initiation and repetition of messages at customizable intervals, offering precise control over when messages are sent, their recurrence frequency, and optional delays.
 This functionality is valuable for automating tasks and efficiently managing communication flow within Node-RED flows.

 ## Inject Node Vs Trigger Node

 The Inject node lets you send messages at specific intervals but it starts immediately and continues indefinitely unless manually configured to stop.
-With the Trigger node, you have control over when it starts and stops sending messages.
+With the Trigger node, you have control over when the node starts and stops sending messages.
 Nonetheless, both nodes possess distinct use cases and limitations.

 ## Configuring the Trigger Node